Mapping Patterns for Virtual Knowledge Graphs: Preliminaries

 \section{Preliminaries}

-In this work, we use the \textbf{bold} font to denote tuples, e.g., $\vec{x}$, $\vec{y}$ are tuples.
-When convenient, we treat tuples as sets and allow the use of set operators on them.
+In this work, we use the \textbf{bold} font to denote tuples, e.g., $\vec{x}$, $\vec{y}$, are tuples.
+When convenient and non-ambiguous, we treat tuples as sets and use set operators on them.

+We assume that the reader is familiar with standard notions and languages from the relational databases world, such as SQL or \er diagrams.
+Other readers might want to refer to the abundant literature on the subject, with~\cite{AbHV95} as an excellent primer.